Cooking Gorgeous

 After the dough has rested, lightly oil your work surface and gently knead the dough for a minute.
 Divide it into four equal pieces, around 4 oz or 112 grams each.
 Roll each piece into a ball and lightly dust with flour.

-The dough is divided into 4 balls.
+The naan dough divided into four equal balls.

 Cover the dough balls and let them rest for 5 minutes before shaping.
 This short rest makes the dough easier to roll and helps stop it from shrinking back.

 Divide the filling into four equal portions.
 Roll out one dough ball to the size of a small plate.
 Keep the remaining dough balls covered while you work.
-Place one portion of the filling in the centre of the rolled-out dough.
+Place one portion of the filling in the center of the rolled-out dough.

-Pull the edges up and over the filling, then seal them well to make a ball again.
 Dust the ball lightly with flour, then roll or press it into a teardrop or oval shape, about ⅛ inch or 3 mm thick.
 Try not to roll it too thin, as the filling can break through.

-Cook The Peshwari Naan
+Cook the Peshwari Naan

-Heat a large heavy-based non-stick pan, skillet, or tawa over medium-high heat.
-The pan needs to be very hot before you add the naan.
-This helps the bread puff slightly and gives it golden brown spots.
 Place one naan in the hot pan and cook until the bottom is golden brown.
 Flip it with tongs and cook the other side until golden and cooked through.
 The naan should have a few darker spots and feel soft, not doughy.

 Cooking a piece of peshwari naan in a hot pan.